 Strategy.
-For these offenses, a sentence of 364 days or less (either as part of a judgment or condition of probation) will prevent the offense from becoming an aggravated felony.
-Conviction of three counts of theft, with a 364-day sentence for each to run consecutively, for example, would not result in any aggravated felony conviction, because each count is assessed separately to determine whether it carries a one-year sentence imposed.
-It is necessary to avoid a state prison sentence, even if execution of that sentence is suspended, since it would nonetheless be considered a sentence imposed for immigration purposes.
+For offenses depending on sentence, a sentence of 364 days or less (either as part of a judgment or condition of probation) will prevent the conviction from becoming an aggravated felony.
+Conviction of three counts of theft, with a 364-day sentence for each to run consecutively, for example, would not be considered an aggravated felony conviction, because each count is assessed separately to see whether it carries a one-year sentence.
+It is necessary to avoid a state prison sentence, even if execution of sentence is suspended, because a suspended sentence would still be considered a sentence imposed for immigration purposes.
 Counsel may be able to negotiate an official sentence of 364 days (and avoid an aggravated felony) by waiving past and future credits.
-Such a waiver results in the defendant spending an amount of time in custody that is equivalent to the amount of time he or she would serve on a two-year sentence if custody credits were awarded; more, if before the 364-day sentence is imposed, extra time is served and credits for that time are also waived.
-Similarly, on a probation violation, it is sometimes possible for the defendant to waive past credits and receive a new sentence that, added to the former sentence, falls short of a total of one year or more, thus avoiding an aggravated felony sentence.
+Such a waiver could result in the defendant's spending an amount of time in custody that is equivalent to the amount of time he or she would serve on a two-year sentence if custody credits were awarded; more, if before the 364-day sentence is imposed, extra time is served and credits for that time are also waived.
+Similarly, on a probation violation, it is sometimes possible for the defendant to waive past credits, vacate the former sentence, and receive a new sentence that falls short of a total of one year or more, thus avoiding an aggravated felony sentence.
+If the original sentence is not vacated before the probation violation sentence is imposed, the original sentence will be added to the probation violation sentence.
+A total sentence of one year or more (e.g., an original sentence of nine months and a probation violation sentence of three months) will trigger departation as an aggravated felony.

 Inadmissibility.
-If the client is not here legally, he or she wishes to avoid becoming inadmissible, i.e., becoming ineligible to immigrate lawfully through a United-States-citizen spouse or otherwise.
+A client who is not here legally will wish to avoid becoming inadmissible, i.e., becoming ineligible to immigrate lawfully through a United-States-citizen spouse or otherwise.
 Two grounds of inadmissibility depend on the sentence:

-• A noncitizen is inadmissible under 8 USC 1182(a)(2)(B) if he or she is convicted of two or more offenses of any kind for which the aggregate sentences actually imposed equal five or more years; and

-• A noncitizen who is inadmissible because of one conviction of a crime involving moral turpitude is not inadmissible if the offense qualifies under the "petty offense exception."
+- A noncitizen is inadmissible under 8 USC §1182(a)(2)(B) if he or she is convicted of two or more offenses of any kind for which the aggregate sentences actually imposed equal five or more years, regardless of the number of days actually served; and - A noncitizen who is inadmissible because of one conviction of a crime involving moral turpitude is not inadmissible if the offense qualifies under the "petty offense exception."
 To qualify, the sentence actually imposed must be six months or less and the maximum possible sentence for the offense must be no more than a year.
-8 USC \$1182(a)(2)(A)(ii)(II).

-Note: The petty offense exception to the moral turpitude exclusion ground is available to noncitizens who have committed only one crime involving moral turpitude.
-If the defendant has committed a second moral turpitude offense, he or she is disqualified from receiving the petty offense exception, even if no conviction occurred, the charges were dismissed, or no charges were filed.
+8 USC §1182(a)(2)(A)(ii)(II); see U.S. v Booker (2005) US , 160 L Ed 2d 621, 125 S Ct 738 (maximum possible sentence may be maximum legal sentence). - Note: The petty offense exception to the moral turpitude exclusion ground is available to noncitizens who have committed only one crime involving moral turpitude.
+A defendant who has committed a second moral turpitude offense is disqualified from receiving the petty offense exception, even if no second conviction occurred, because, for example, the charges were dismissed or no charges were filed.
 A previous conviction, even if expunged, will destroy eligibility for the benefit of this exception.
 In re S.R.
 (BIA 1957) 7 I&N Dec 495.
 A defendant charged with a felony may be found eligible for the petty offense exception if the felony is reduced to a misdemeanor under Pen C §17.
-See §48.39.
+See §52.39.